symfony/symfony-docs/book/translation.rst

 Forcing the Translator Locale
 -----------------------------

-When translating a message, Symfony2 uses the locale from the user's session or the ``fallback`` locale if necessary.
+When translating a message, Symfony2 uses the locale from the current request or the ``fallback`` locale if necessary.
 You can also manually specify the locale to use for translation: